beaky98/0049-max-eirp-adjustment.md/README.md

 # Stakeholders
 [stakeholders]: #stakeholders

-Hotspots in AS923 region where the local regulatory EIRP limit is higher than the current 16dBm EIRP limit set will benefit from this proposal.
+Hotspots owners in AS923 region where the local regulatory EIRP limit is higher than the current 16dBm EIRP limit set will benefit from this proposal.
 And this can be extended to regions that are affected.

 We have started to reach out to people in Helium discord regional channels: hk-hong-kong, id-indonesia, jp-japan, my-malaysia, ph-philippines, sg-singapore, th-thailand, tw-taiwan.